bytebox-forge/voice-stack/README.md

 4. **Set environment variables** (see Configuration below)
 5. **Deploy**

-> **IMPORTANT UPDATE (June 15, 2025):** To permanently fix the "Configuring Element Web..." loop issue, we've completely replaced the Element Web container with a direct nginx-based deployment.
+> **IMPORTANT UPDATE (June 15, 2025):** We've successfully fixed the "Configuring Element Web..." loop issue by completely replacing the Element Web container with a direct nginx-based deployment.
 The stack now downloads Element Web directly from GitHub releases and configures it with your server settings.
-This change eliminates the configuration loop problem entirely.
+This approach has been tested and confirmed working with true one-click deployment.
 >
-> If you're still experiencing issues, you can use our diagnostic script:
-> ```bash
-> docker exec -it voice-stack-element /bin/sh -c "wget -O - https://raw.githubusercontent.com/anykolaiszyn/voice-stack/main/element-config-fix.sh | sh"
-> ```
+> We've also fixed the "Invalid configuration: no default server specified" error by improving the environment variable handling in the docker-compose file.
+No external scripts or manual steps are needed for a complete deployment.

 ### Method 2: Docker Compose